WasanthaK/Kflow/docs/kflow-user-manual.md

 | `AZURE_OPENAI_API_VERSION` | API version query parameter. | `2024-05-01-preview` |

 This produces a StoryFlow script beginning with `Ask requester…`, `Do: verify inventory…`, and a conditional approval branch, giving analysts a structured starting point while preserving the original narrative in version control.
 The returned `insights` object lists detected actors, intents, and dynamic variables so downstream tools can reason about ownership and data needs. `resolveNarrativeLLMFromEnv()` auto-detects OpenAI or Azure OpenAI credentials (falling back to heuristics when none are present), while `assessNarrativeEscalation()` lets you trigger human review when confidence is low or critical signals are missing.

+`buildClarificationPrompts()` consumes the same result payload and surfaces targeted follow-up questions (missing actors, vague variables, low confidence) so analysts can capture clarifications directly in Studio or CLI flows.

 ## 6. Exporting to BPMN